-Homestead Natural Area is along the Cache la Poudre River between Lincoln Avenue and Mulberry Street, adjacent to Woodward Technology Center (currently under construction).
+Homestead Natural Area is along the Cache la Poudre River between Lincoln Avenue and Mulberry Street, adjacent to Woodward Technology Center.
 The 31 acre property was conveyed to the City by Woodward Company as part of the development agreement.

 Homestead Natural Area helps to provide habitat for riparian (riverside) plants and wildlife, and serves as an important movement corridor.
 Waterfowl, owls, foxes, raccoons, squirrels, mink, beaver and a variety of songbirds use this area.